Chalkbeat/interactive-template/readme.rst

 publish:live``.

-Finally, on some projects, it may make sense to define a validation step that checks data for integrity before continuing the build process (example: `our liveblog rig
+Finally, on some projects, it may make sense to define a validation step that checks data for integrity before continuing the build process (example: `the NPR liveblog rig
 <https://github.com/nprapps/liveblog-standalone/blob/master/tasks/validate.js>`_).
 By creating this task and then adding it to the "content" meta-task, it will